Theraflu Flu & Chest Congestion Side Effects

 11. Kondo K, Inoue Y, Hamada H, Yokoyama A, Kohno N, Hiwada K "Acetaminophen-induced eosinophilic pneumonia."
 Chest 104 (1993): 291-2

-It is possible that some side effects of Theraflu Flu & Chest Congestion may not have been reported.
-These can be reported to the FDA here.
-Always consult a healthcare professional for medical advice.
+Some side effects of Theraflu Flu & Chest Congestion may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Theraflu Flu & Chest Congestion (acetaminophen / guaifenesin)